nobrefelipe/flutter-add-to-cart-quantity/README.md

 The code is well commented and easy to understand.
 Feel free to reach out if you have any questions.

 ### Try it
-You can try the web version on your phone by scanning the QR code below:
+You can try the web version on your phone by scanning the QR code below.
+Keep in mind that Flutter Web is still on beta, so it can contains some bugs.

 <img src="https://firebasestorage.googleapis.com/v0/b/weddy-app-1.appspot.com/o/other%2Fqr-code%20(2).png?alt=media&token=538e1f8a-5726-45cd-ad21-13086b291f75" width="300"/>